Brackets-Themes/LightSoda/README.md

-Earth Theme
+Dark_soda
 ===========

-* The Earth Dark Theme for Brackets!
+* The Dark_soda Dark Theme for Brackets!

 How to install
 ==========================